I enable owners to train their dogs and build a lifelong trusting friendship.

 Owner/dog training walks

-I currently offer a full consultation for only £95 in the Claygate/Esher/Dittons area plus the cost of petrol if further away.
+I currently offer a full consultation at your home for only £95 in the Claygate/Esher/Dittons area plus the cost of petrol if further away.
 (Home video/phone consultation less, email for a free quote).
 This includes a 1-2 hour consultation where I chat to you, assess your dog, take them out for a short walk, send a full written report with homework possible vet referral and free follow up with texts and calls for support.
 I offer follow on training walks for £30 and repeat visits for £50 one hour or £75 for an hour and a half, if required.
 I have had much success already with over 150 case studies undertaken and I have great feedback and reviews below.
-Most of my clients have already attended puppy training classes but this is doesn't always transfer to practical family life at home and one size does not fit all.
+Most of my clients have already attended puppy training classes but this is often not enough or targeted at your dog's specific personality and one size does not fit all.
 I also offer 121 Puppy Starter sessions in your own home as a popular alternative to attending puppy classes.
 You get 121 attention and training with free ongoing support and your dog's unique personality is assessed along with your own.
 Each dog and owner have a different dynamic and personality.
 I can help you achieve a lifelong bond in your relationship with your best friend, including ironing out little undesirable habits that have emerged, replacing these with fun stuff.
 I have developed my own effective style.
 I have had many clients now who have already paid for professional help on more thank one occasion in some cases, but have found my approach much more effective.
 I believe that this is not something you can learn in a classroom or on a correspondence course, you need hands on experience with a variety of dogs and professional support to learn these skills

 Email Sue on: for more information